sholcomb1778/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

     - **VM Size** - Choose the appropriate size of the VM from the dropdown options.

-    - Leave the rest of the parameter values (artifacts and location) as is and proceed to purchase.
+    - Leave the rest of the parameter values (artifacts and Location) as is, accept the Terms & Conditions and proceed to purchase.

 ## Deployment Time